Tamar (daughter of Rusudan of Georgia)

-Life

-She was born as Tamar (თამარი, Tamari), had a biblical name popular in Kingdom of Georgia and was named after her grandmother Tamar the Great.

-Gurju Khatun was the daughter of Queen Rusudan of Georgia and the Seljuk prince Ghias ad-Din, a grandson of Kilij Arslan II.

-She was a sister of King David VI of Georgia.
+Biography

+Tamar was born to the Georgian Queen Rusudan and the Seljuk prince Ghias ad-Din, son of the ruler of Erzerum, Tughril Shah.
+Their marriage took place c.
+1223, and Ghias ad-Din had been baptized at Rusudan's request, an unprecedented event in the history of the Near East.
+Named after her grandmother, Queen Tamar I, she was described in the Georgian chronicles as being of sublime beauty.
+Tamar had a younger brother, David.
+Rusudan was also raising Tamar's cousin, also named David, the illegitimate son of King George IV, who was next in the line of succession and, despite his illegitimacy, was preferred by some nobles.

 The raids conducted by Kayqubad I, the Seljuk sultan of Rum, into Georgian lands alarmed the Georgian queen Rusudan, who sent a letter to the sultan.
 Among other matters, she offered her daughter Tamar — "of the line of the Seljuks, of the line of David" — in marriage to Kayqubad's son, Kaykhusraw.
 An agreement was reached, but the wedding took place only after the sultan's death.
 The vizier Shehabeddin Kermani traveled to Tbilisi bearing gifts, and once preparations were completed, the bridal procession departed for Konya.

 Upon reaching Erzincan, Shehabeddin informed the groom, now the reigning sultan, and preparations began in Kayseri.
 When the bride arrived, a magnificent wedding ceremony was held.
 This occurred in 1237, when Tamar was about thirteen years old.
 According to the Centennial Chronicle (Anonymous Chronicle of the 14th century, part of the Kartlis Tskhovreba), Rusudan granted her the city of Atskuri, including its church and fortress, as her dowry.

-Kaykhusraw already had a wife and a concubine, each of whom had borne him a son; both were of Greek origin.
+Kaykhusraw and Tamar's marriage was a political one.
 Nevertheless, Tamar became his favored wife and bore the prestigious title Malikat al-Malikat ("Queen of Queens").
 Among the Turks she was known as Gurju Khatun ("the Georgian Lady").
 She spent most of her life in Kayseri.

 According to Tamara Talbot Rice, Tamar exerted considerable influence over her husband.
-Kaykhusraw minted coins depicting himself as a lion and Tamar as a rising sun with a woman's face.
+Kaykhusraw who was much affectionate to her minted coins depicting himself as a lion and Tamar as a rising sun with a woman's face.

 Rusudan married off her daughter on the condition that Tamar would not be compelled to accept Islam, and Kaykhusraw agreed to this promise.
 Tamar "came from her country wearing Christian garments, accompanied by a catholicos, holy men, and priests of the Church," as well as Georgian attendants.
 Her cousin David traveled with her as well.